 But the one that really blew my mind is an occurrence of my seemingly-influential will.
 This is what happened.
 It was late February 2008, when I was looking at the Arts and Leisure section of the Sunday supplement of The New York Times, specifically the various reviews of the shows currently playing on Broadway.
 One of the articles cited a website to which users can suggest shows and parts they would like their favorite actors to perform.
-Madame Arcati is a character in Noel Coward’s comedy farce Blithe Spirit, who is an elderly, eccentric, psychic medium who rides a bicycle and who is held responsible when she inadvertently conjures up and then subsequently tries to exorcise the pesky ghost of the lead character‘s dead first wife.
+Madame Arcati is a character in Noel Coward’s comedy farce play, Blithe Spirit, who is an elderly, eccentric, psychic medium who rides a bicycle and who is held responsible when she inadvertently conjures up and then subsequently tries to exorcise the pesky ghost of the lead character‘s dead first wife.

 So anyway, I visited the interactive website and submitted my idea about Angela coming back to Broadway in a revival of High Spirits.
 I received a response from someone saying that due to her recent unsuccessful stint in the play Deuce, Ms. Lansbury would not be returning to the stage any time soon.
 Oh, well.
 I just thought I would put it out there.

-So now it’s about eight months later when I was watching a Walt Disney documentary on TCM, narrated by Angela.
+So now it’s about eight months later when I was watching a Walt Disney documentary on TCM, narrated by Ms. Lansbury.
 TCM’s commentary host was the late Robert Osborne, who introduced, as well as offered bits of trivia and information about the features shown, and on this occasion, after giving us some of her career credentials, mentioned that Angela would be back on Broadway in the spring starring in Blithe Spirit!
 Now could that be merely a coincidence when I had made that very suggestion only months before?
 Did someone close to Ms. Lansbury mention my idea to her which prompted her interest?
 Of course, I had suggested the musical, but maybe Angela didn’t want to take on the musical version and opted for the play instead.
 Even so, it’s the same role that I wanted her to do.

 When I went to see her in the play, and I would have waited for her at the stage door of the theater after the matinee, but Lloyd, whom I was with, didn’t want to wait around until Angela came out, so we didn‘t stay.
 I wanted to ask her how this project came about for her and to find out if I was in any way responsible.
 So until I learn differently, I am claiming to be the one who advanced her career by willing the great Angela Lansbury back to Broadway, which resulted in her winning her fifth Tony Award in the process!
 She is tied with the late Julie Harris, who also won five Tonys.
 Audra McDonald now holds the performance record with six Tonys to her credit, tying with the now-deceased director Mike Nichols.
 The record for technical achievement goes to Oliver Smith, who has won 8 Tonys for Scenic Design, and Jules Fisher also has 8 for Lighting Design.
-But the record is held by producer-director Harold Prince, who has won 21 Tonys!
+But the all-time record is held by producer-director Harold Prince, who has won 21 Tonys!